-A reasonable accommodation is “a modification or adjustment to a job, the work environment, or the way things usually are done that enables a qualified individual with a disability to enjoy an equal employment opportunity,” according to the Job Accommodations Network.
+A reasonable accommodation is a change to your job, the work environment, or how work is done that helps you do your job and have equal opportunity at work, according to the Job Accommodations Network.

 Before Getting to Work

 - Get enough sleep.
-This can be a huge factor in dealing with depression and having the ability to do daily routines.
+This can be a significant factor in managing depression and maintaining daily routines.

 - Try consistent exercise.
-Exercise or being more active can lift your mood.
+Being more active can lift your mood, even a short walk counts.

 Scheduling